YUSOSEN!

 23 July 1943:

-KIYO MARU departs St Jacques in unescorted convoy No. 412 also consisting of tankers ATAGO, NICHIRIN and SAN RAMON MARUs and cargo ships JUNGEN GO and KAIJUN GO, GYOKO MARU and seven unidentified merchant ships.
+KIYO MARU departs St Jacques in unescorted convoy No. 412 also consisting of tankers ATAGO, NICHIRIN and SAN RAMON MARUs and cargo ships JUNGEN GO and KAIJUN GO, GYOKO MARU and six unidentified merchant ships.
 The convoy later splits into three parts.

 29 July 1943: